Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 Example A — Founder/engineer aiming for EB-2 NIW

-Time isn’t only “petition approval.”
-You also watch priority-date movement and choose the finishing track (AOS vs consular).
+The timeline is not only about petition approval.
+You also need to watch priority-date movement and decide whether the case will finish through AOS or consular processing.
 The best NIW packages show impact that is specific and verifiable, not speculative.

 Example B — Manager (L-1 → EB-1C)

-Risk is rarely “forms.”
-Risk is proving real managerial/executive capacity, role scope, reporting lines, and a consistent corporate narrative across entities.
+The main risk is usually not the forms themselves.
+It is proving real managerial or executive capacity, role scope, reporting lines, and a consistent corporate narrative across entities.

 Example C — Artist/athlete (O/P bridge)

-Evidence architecture matters: public record + contracts + expert letters must be consistent.
-If later moving to an immigrant category, avoid mismatches that trigger credibility issues.
+Evidence structure matters: public record, contracts, and expert letters need to stay consistent.
+If the case later moves to an immigrant category, avoid mismatches that can create credibility issues.

-Consular process detail: submitting Form DS-260 online does not formally execute a visa application; the application is not formally made until the consular interview.
+State Department guidance explains that submitting Form DS-260 online does not formally execute a visa application.
+The immigrant visa application is formally made at the consular interview.

 Family, humanitarian, DV Lottery, EB-5 — plus fees & official timing tools